Midwifery BSc (Hons)

 How you'll study

-You will learn via a 50% split of theory and 50% midwifery practice components.
+On the midwifery course, you will learn via a 50% split of theory and 50% midwifery practice components.
 Theory is taught through a blended learning approach, with face-to-face seminars, lectures and tutorials, as well as simulation to support integration of theory and practice, complemented by creative technological strategies.
 While the majority of face-to-face classes will take place at Edge Hill University, some modules may involve studying at sites other than Ormskirk in which case you will be responsible for travel and parking costs.

-Practice will be undertaken in hospitals and community settings drawn from our network of placement locations across Merseyside, Cheshire and Lancashire.
+Midwifery practice will be undertaken in hospitals and community settings drawn from our network of placement locations across Merseyside, Cheshire and Lancashire.
 You will have a practice placement supervisor and assessor who will support your learning and development on placements.

 As midwifery care is a 24-hour activity you will be required to attend clinical placements on a shift basis, including at night and weekends.
 Some of your placements may be geographically dispersed and this will mean that you will be required to do some travelling.
 You will be responsible for travel and parking costs while on placement.